itayshaish06/Algotrading-Project/README.md

 ## Installation

+### 0. **Get access to wrds crsp database**
+- Search for jupiter notebook server in wrds.
+- Upload files from directory 0 and run it.
+- Download the zip containing all the S&P stocks.

 ### 1. **python and libraries installation**
 - Download the latest version of Python for Windows from python official website.